bntjah/lancache/README.md

     * Cleaned up Readme
     * Cleaned up interfaces
     * Made some tweaks to unbound.conf to make it faster and lower the TTL if changes are necessary during event
+* 3-30-2017 Travispk
+    * Cleaned up hosts to be in a more logical order

 ## Installation

 ### Quick Installation on a clean Debian